-Granted, for many practice managers the thought of marketing a clinic using Facebook, Instagram, Twitter and other popular social media platforms is daunting, but with a few simple tools, a fair bit of patience, and, best of all, no hard costs, I’m confident you’ll find the pay-off far outweighs the effort.
+For many practice managers, the thought of marketing a clinic using Facebook, Instagram, Twitter, and other popular social media platforms is daunting.
+But with a few simple tools and no hard costs, the payoff far outweighs the effort.

-If you’re going to use social media, you’re going to need content!
-Chances are you already do something to mark a handful of annual industry-wide events, such as National Pet Dental Health Month in February, or National Heartworm Awareness Month in April.
-These events present great opportunities to engage with your clients, as do seasonal concerns like flea and tick prevention, customer appreciation events and more.
-Create a calendar and assign different topics to different months and weeks, so that you’re not flying by the seat of your pants trying to figure out what to talk about next.
+Create a calendar and assign different topics to the weeks and months so you’re not flying by the seat of your pants trying to figure out what to talk about.
 Keep in mind that not everything has to connect back to your practice website or something you’re doing within your clinic.
 Marketing isn’t just about building sales.
 It’s about building relationships.
-For content ideas, the AVMA Pet Health Awareness Events schedule is a great starting point.
+For content ideas and themes, the AVMA Pet Health Awareness Events schedule is a great starting point.

-How often you choose to post will depend on the social media channels you’re using and the engagement of your clients.
-To begin, I would recommend at least twice a day on Instagram, several times a day on Twitter, and at least once a day on Facebook. [bctt tweet=”Don’t be afraid to share the same content across multiple social media platforms.”]
-Once you have a feel for the platforms that your clients primarily use, you can adjust your posting frequency accordingly.
+How often you choose to post will depend on the social media channels you use and how engaged your clients are.
+Start with once or twice a week, and don’t be afraid to share the same content across multiple social media platforms.
+Once you have a feel for which channels your clients primarily use, adjust your posting frequency accordingly.

-[bctt tweet=”Remember, social media marketing is a two-way street.”]
-You’re trying to open a dialogue with your clients.
-Responding to their comments — good or bad — is every bit as important as posting.
-Once you have your social media posts under control, download the necessary apps to your phone and set alerts to ensure you’re notified when somebody leaves a comment.
-The sooner you respond, the better.
-These alerts will allow you to respond in a timely manner.
+Remember that social media marketing is a two-way street.
+You want an open dialogue with your clients, and responding to comments — good or bad — is every bit as important as posting.
+Download the social apps on your phone and set alerts to ensure you’re notified when somebody leaves a comment so you can respond in a timely manner.

-Overwhelmed?
-Don’t be.
-Remember, it’s okay to start off slow.
-This month, you might want to simply focus on posting regularly to Facebook and managing engagement.
-Next month, you might want to add Twitter to the mix.
-The following month, give the free version of Hootsuite a go, and then continue to build at your own pace.
-Also, keep in mind that millennials were born with smartphones in their hands!
-Social media comes naturally to them, so consider reaching out to one of your millennial employees for help.
+It’s okay to start slow with social media.
+This month you might want to focus on posting regularly to Facebook and monitoring engagement.
+Next month, add Twitter to the mix.
+The following month, try the free version of Hootsuite a go.
+Then continue to build at your own pace.